CO2 Implications of Electricity Generation

-- Lifecycle analysis, focused on energy, is useful for comparing net energy yields from different methods of electricity generation.
+- Life-cycle analysis, focused on energy, is useful for comparing net energy yields from different methods of electricity generation.

-- The amount of energy inputs to the nuclear fuel cycle has implications for carbon dioxide emissions.
+- The amount and kinds of energy inputs to the nuclear fuel cycle has implications for carbon dioxide emissions.

 The economics of electricity generation are important.
 If the financial cost of building and operating the plant cannot profitably be recouped by selling the electricity, it is not economically viable.
 But as energy itself is sometimes seen as a more fundamental unit of accounting than money, it is useful to know which generating systems produce the best return on the energy invested in them.
-This is part of Life Cycle Analysis (LCA).
+This is part of life-cycle analysis (LCA).
 A subset of this addresses CO2 or similar implications.

 The principal focus of LCA for energy systems today is their contribution to global warming.
 There is an obvious linkage between energy inputs to any life cycle and carbon dioxide emissions, depending on what fuels those inputs.
 LCA includes mining, fuel preparation, plant construction, transport, decommissioning and managing wastes.